Dragomir0/MotzkinPath/README.md

 ![Le chemin de Motzkin `uuuuuuuuuddurrruuuurddrrrdddddduuddddddr`](./test.svg)

-* Si le programme n'a pas d'argument fourni, le programme affiche sur `stderr` le message `"error: wrong number of arguments"`, affiche le manuel d'utilisation et arrête son exécution;
-* Si le mot passé utilise une lettre invalide telle que `a` (différente de `u`, `d` et `r`), alors le programme affiche sur `stderr` le message "error: unrecognized step a", affiche le manuel d'utilisation et arrêter son exécution;
-* Si le mot de Motzkin est invalide (parce qu'il passe sous le segment `(0,0) - (n,0)` ou parce qu'il ne termine pas en `(n,0)`), un message d'erreur en conséquence (`"error: the path cannot go below the horizontal axis"`, `"error: the path cannot end above the horizontal axis"`) est affiché, suivi du manuel d'utilisation, puis le programme arrête son exécution.
+## Error Handling

+If no argument is provided, the program prints

+-> `error: wrong number of arguments`

+If an invalid letter (like a) is used, the program prints

+-> `"error: unrecognized step a" to stderr`

+If the path is invalid (goes below the horizontal axis or does not end at (n,0)), it prints:

+-> `"error: the path cannot go below the horizontal axis"`

+-> `"error: the path cannot end above the horizontal axis"`

+If the path is too wide (more than 40 units), the program stops with the error:

-* Si le chemin est trop long (largeur qui dépasse 40), le programme s'arrete en affichant l'erreur (`"error: the path cannot be wider than 40"`) et le manuel d'utilisation.
+-> `"error: the path cannot be wider than 40"`

+Each error is followed by usage instructions and termination.